colshacol/jits/README.md

 _It becomes quite tedious_ to build, go find the `bundle.js` in the build directory, wait patiently as my editor fights for its life to open such a large file, copy the whole damn thing, head to CodeSandbox, create a new file, paste in the bundle, and wait patiently as CodeSandbox fights for its life to handle such a large file.

-So I created jits to smooth this process out by automating the hard part. :) jits will upload a file into a new Github Gist, run the Gist through RawGit so that it is served with the correct mime-types and all that jazz, and then provide you with the url to the file, conveniently placed in your clipboard.
+So I created jits to smooth this process out by automating the hard part. :) jits will upload a file into a new Github Gist, run the Gist through RawGit so that it is served with the correct mime-types and all that jazz, and then provides you with the url to the file, conveniently placed in your clipboard.

 ## Usage